kirjavascript/nibblrjr/DOCUMENTATION.md

 <a name="IRC-require" href="#IRC-require">#</a> IRC.<b>require</b>(<i>name</i>) -> <i>object</i>

-loads a command as a module. the object is whatever was added to <a href="#module-exports">module.exports</a>
+loads a command as a module. the object is whatever was added to [module.exports](#module-exports)

 some useful utilities are available as subcommands of the `module` command. for example: